dgaydukov/cert-aws/files/sa.md

 MQ vs SQS:
 * sqs - simple queue with post/poll options only
 * mq - complex solution with message routing, fanouts, distribution lists, that supports AMQP/JMS protocols

+###### X-Ray
+it's distributed tracing tool (like zipkin & jaeger) that:
+* helps developers analyze/debug production/distributed apps built using microservices.
+* provides an end-to-end view of requests as they travel through your app, and shows a map of underlying components with x-ray you can:
+* build service map - by tracking request inside your app, x-ray builds map of services
+* find errors and bugs - x-ray find all bugs by analyzing responses to all requests key concepts:
+* agent - can be installed into ec2 and collect logs there to send them to x-ray for analysis
+* sampling - you can collect info only about small set of requests to be cost-effective (so if you want to test x-ray with cost-optimized you must sampling at low rate)
+* filter expression - can be used to filter all requests from x-ray